-Plan a Kick Ass Hawaii Trip on a Budget
+Kick Ass Trip to Hawaii on a Budget

 Looking at the calendar, we realize that we’re approaching the one year mark of our last Hawaii trip.
 That’s insane to us.
-We’re dying to go back, and luckily, with the tricks we learned on our last go around, we can do that sooner rather than later.
+We’re dying to go back, and luckily, with the tricks on how to do Hawaii on a budget that we learned on our last go around, we can do that sooner rather than later.

 Hawaii doesn’t have to be a budget breaker.
 In fact, it can be downright affordable if you plan it right.
 Follow these tips, and you’ll be booking your trip in no time.